 festival awards and touring showcase

-In addition to our annual NYC festival run, presently scheduled for February/March 2016, we also award and showcase CineKink works as follows:
+In addition to our annual NYC festival run, presently scheduled for March 2017, we also award and showcase CineKink works as follows:

 features (over 40 minutes):